The 6 Things in a House Payment (and how to save money)

 I got my home loan statement in the mail.

-Looking through the bill confused the hell out of me.
+Looking through the bill confused the heck out of me.

 But I assumed it was right.